 Well, let me explain that thought in details.

-Antagonists of User Experience Design argue that designers can’t design experience, because they cannot control all the factors that influence experience.
+Antagonists of User Experience Design argue that designers can’t design experience, because they cannot control all the factors that influence the experience.
 Fair enough.
-Of course we can’t control every factor that influence behaviour.
+Of course, we can’t control every factor that influences behavior.
 Dooh.

 So to say, we wouldn’t be able to actually design anything, because we cannot completely control how designed products will be used.
 Oh damn…maybe design doesn’t exist at all!?

-Fortunately it exists and well…is not about control of every factor influencing behaviour.
+Fortunately, it exists and well…is not about control of every factor influencing behavior.

 If I design a chair and one person uses it as a table, does my design fail?
 No!
-Maybe this one particular person doesn’t have better table at home, or just loves to use chairs as tables.
+Maybe this one particular person doesn’t have a better table at home or just loves to use chairs as tables.
 I can’t control it!
-In the world of scientific research we call such people „deviants”.
-Deviants don’t count when it comes to assessment of certain research hypothesis.
+In the world of scientific research, we call such people „deviants”.
+Deviants don’t count when it comes to the assessment of certain research hypothesis.

 Do you see where I’m going?